-According to the materials to be tested, kinds of test and number of test specimens are to be given in Table 2.2.4.
+According to the materials to be tested, kinds of test and number of test specimens are to be given in Table 2.2.4 and Table 2.2.5.
 Additional test may be required where found necessary by the Society.
+[See Guidance]

-- (1) Test assemblies are to be prepared with the same or equivalent material used in the actual - (2) The dimensions and types of test assembly are to be as indicated in Fig 2.2.6.
+- (1) Test assemblies are to be prepared with the same or equivalent material used in the actual work. - (2) The dimensions and types of test assembly are to be as indicated in Fig 2.2.6.